-Here at DuPont, we call it controlled migration – the movement of a limited amount of water from the filling into the surrounding cake to maintain the feeling of moistness and softness.
+Here at Nutrition & Biosciences, we call it controlled migration – the movement of a limited amount of water from the filling into the surrounding cake to maintain the feeling of moistness and softness.

 The way to achieve that is by ensuring your filling has a water activity level slightly higher than that of the cake itself.
 Dry matter content plays a particularly important role in this regard.
 Knowing the water activity of your cake and filling is the first step towards migration control.

 For our own trials, we baked cakes with a water activity of just under 0.7.
 A filling with 40% fruit and less than 70% dry matter was tested – securing a water activity just high enough to ensure the right amount of migration.
 Too high, and the risk is unappealing sogginess and a tendency towards rapid mould development.

 Developing a filling with the right water activity is one thing, securing the right texture and stability is another.
 This requires the use of a hydrocolloid.
 In most bakery fillings, the choice lies between pectin and modified starch.
 Although typically the more expensive of the two, we chose pectin for its flavour release and clean-label image.

 Pectins, too, vary in their sensory and gelling properties.
 Our priority was to achieve the right level of controlled migration and, at the same time, a filling with the optimum fruit flavour and spreadability.

 We selected two pectins – one a standard, low amidated pectin, the other a speciality product - from the portfolio we normally draw on for jam applications and compared their performance in a filling applied after baking.

 Fresher over time